-Reading goals are just for kids.
-If you want to improve your reading life, try out these reading goals for adults in 2020.
+Reading goals aren’t just for kids.
+If you want to improve your reading life, try out these reading goals for adults.

 This school year, I’ve been particularly struck by how much focus schools put on reading.
 Maybe because for the first time, I have three kids in school, but reading goals are a constant discussion point at my kids’ school.
 Reading logs, reading journals, Lexile level, word count, read 100 books.